 12. Go Camping at Swiss Valley Park

-Among the best attractions near Dubuque, IA, is the Swiss Valley Park.
-It’s a 62-acre field located just southwest of Dubuque which has the perfect scenery for a landscape painting.
+The Swiss Valley Park is among the best attractions near Dubuque, IA.
+It’s a 62-acre field located just southwest of Dubuque, which has the perfect scenery for a landscape painting.

-Swiss Valley Park is a popular campsite among travelers.
-From pavilion rentals, restroom facilities, playgrounds, and picnic areas.
-The place is packed with amenities you’ll need for camping or just a simple BBQ lunch day with the family.
+Swiss Valley Park is a popular campsite among travelers, from pavilion rentals, restroom facilities, playgrounds, and picnic areas.
+The place is packed with amenities for camping or just a simple BBQ lunch day with the family.

-If you’re going to Swiss Valley Park, make sure to try and borrow their geocache kits.
+If you’re going to Swiss Valley Park, try and borrow their geocache kits.
 It’s one of the best outdoor games you can play here!
 If you’re not familiar with geocaching, it’s like a treasure hunt but with nature.